zhangkun83/awesome-config/README.md

 ## Design principles ##

-Uses tiling for long-lived windows (for writing, programing or reading etc), while floating for temporary windows (dialogs, file manager, IM, settings etc).
+Use tiling for long-lived windows (for writing, programing or reading etc), while floating for temporary windows (dialogs, file manager, IM, settings etc).
 Based on that idea: